Last updated June 2, 2026

 Academic Mission

 Deficit reduction actions have affected virtually every part of the University.
 The work of the Arts & Humanities is essential to the University, but it does not pay for itself: the University substantially subsidizes these departments.
-As at every major research university, the net cost of supporting Arts & Humanities is substantial because faculty compensation and research, PhD education, and related activities require resources while generating relatively limited external grant support.
+As at every major research university, the net cost of supporting arts and humanities fields is substantial because faculty compensation and research, PhD education, and related activities require resources while generating relatively limited external support.
 PhD students receive stipends and do not pay tuition, and undergraduate tuition does not cover these expenses.
-UChicago invests in these fields because they are vital to our academic mission, and will continue to do so.
+UChicago invests in these fields because they are vital to the academic mission, and will continue to do so.

 Staffing and Administrative Units